-To date, Kivi Park has maintained and operated the trail network through the assistance of volunteers and facilities have been open to the public at no charge.
-Recently, Kivi Park has announced that it would be exploring user fees to access facilities to offset operating costs.
+To date, Kivi Park has maintained and operated the trail network and other park facilities through the assistance of volunteers and the park has been open to the public at no charge.
+Recent media reports have indicated that user fees to access facilities at Kivi Park are being considered to offset operating costs.
 The following provides an overview of operating costs, responsibilities and considerations relating to the operations of Kivi Park.